aces/Loris-MRI/docs/scripts_md/tarchive_validation.md

 \- Verification of the PSC information using whatever field containing the site string (typically, the patient name or patient ID)

-\- Verification of the `ScannerID` of the DICOM study archive (optionally creates a new scanner entry in the database if necessary)
+\- Verification of the `ScannerID` of the DICOM study archive (creates a new scanner entry in the database if necessary)

 \- Optionally, creation of candidates as needed and standardization of sex information when creating the candidates (DICOM uses M/F, LORIS database uses